isabelshaheen/striketiming/README.md

 Note.
 You will need a unique key to access the BLS API 2.0 and run the .qmd file.
 You can register for a key here: https://data.bls.gov/registrationEngine/
-See BLS_key.R for instructions on setting your key.
+For instructions on setting your key, see file "BLS_key.R" (created by the BLS).